 Undoubtedly, plant-based protein “is” nature’s true and primary source of protein – the most direct source of essential amino acids that are the building blocks of tissues, muscles, and our soft-tissue structure.
 A balanced diet made up of whole plant foods, especially fruits and vegetables, will provide you with sufficient daily protein intake to ensure proper cholesterol levels and blood pressure, glowing skin and nails, oxygenation of the tissues, proper cellular and enzyme production, and overall good health!

-So, how much protein should you consume on a daily basis?
-The most common consensus for sufficient protein intake is greater than I believe is necessary (around 20% of calorie intake or more); in my opinion, given the perfect nutritional ratio of human mother’s milk is at 1.2% in its protein composition, it is ideal to consume less than 10% of our daily calories in the form of amino acids/protein.
+So, how much protein should you consume daily?
+The most common consensus for sufficient protein intake is greater than I believe is necessary (around 20% of calorie intake or more); however, given that the perfect nutritional ratio of human mother’s milk is at 1.2% in protein composition (and which is largely made of carbohydrates), it is ideal to consume less than 10% of our daily calories in the form of amino acids/protein.

 Why the Body Only Requires Amino Acids to Thrive